Wheelchair Accessible British Columbia, Canada

 Moreover, other forms of transportation such as the B.C.
 Ferries also have accessible washrooms and deck areas and all other bus services such as Pacific Coach lines and Greyhound offer accessible services with advance notice.

-Barkerville is an historic goldrush town also situated in the interior of British Columbia Although there is not currently a separate write-up highlighting the fact that Barkerville is one of the most accessible historic sites/towns in British Columbia, the town was given an ‘A’ rating in 2009 from a German company called AHORN, which specializes in Site Inspection for Accessible Travel.
+Barkerville is a historic goldrush town also situated in the interior of British Columbia Although there is not currently a separate write-up highlighting the fact that Barkerville is one of the most accessible historic sites/towns in British Columbia, the town was given an ‘A’ rating in 2009 from a German company called AHORN, which specializes in Site Inspection for Accessible Travel.

-Campbell River north of Parksville. offers accessible campgrounds, restaurants and bed and breakfasts.
+Campbell River, north of Parksville, offers accessible campgrounds, restaurants, and bed and breakfasts.

-Centrally located on the sheltered east coast of Vancouver Island is Parksville whose temperate climate makes it a popular year-round holiday destination The accessibility program “Measuring up Parksville” began in April, 2008 after receiving funding from the “Legacies Now” initiative”….
+Centrally located on the sheltered east coast of Vancouver Island is Parksville whose temperate climate makes it a popular year-round holiday destination The accessibility program “Measuring up Parksville” began in April 2008 after receiving funding from the “Legacies Now” initiative”….

-Spearheaded by the 2010 Olympics and Paralympics, the province has excelled in it’s initiatives throughout.
-The Connectra Society in Vancouver held it’s second annual Abilities Expo in Vancouver in April, 2011 which proved to be highly successful with the participation of some 38 (thirty-eight) suppliers.
+Spearheaded by the 2010 Olympics and Paralympics, the province has excelled in its initiatives throughout.
+The Connectra Society in Vancouver held its second annual Abilities Expo in Vancouver in April 2011 which proved to be highly successful with the participation of some 38 (thirty-eight) suppliers.

 Finally, with the approaching of the Rick Hansen Interdependence International Conference and Exposition in 2012, British Columbia will receive even further recognition as becoming one of the leading provinces in Canada in promoting accessibility and inclusion.

-Website for wheelchair accessible hotels
+Websites for wheelchair accessible hotels:

-www.islandnet.com – Excellent fact sheet which outlines the levels and appropriate hotels
+• www.islandnet.com – Excellent fact sheet which outlines the levels and appropriate hotels

-www.whenwetravel.com – Accessible hotels in Victoria, B.C.
+• www.whenwetravel.com – Accessible hotels in Victoria, B.C.

-www.accessvictoria.com – Accessible suite in Victoria, B.C.
+• www.accessvictoria.com – Accessible suite in Victoria, B.C.

 Avatar photo Shirley Barber (1 Posts)